-This course examines the principles, methods, and problems relating to wholesaling, retailing, and physical distribution.
+Principles, methods, and problems relating to wholesaling, retailing, and physical distribution.
 Prerequisite: Mktg 302 and Engl 367.

 445. Electronic Commerce (3)

 This course provides an introduction to electronic commerce.
 The course will focus on the impact of electronic commerce on business, its current state of development, successful electronic business strategies, and the future of electronic commerce.
 Prerequisite: Mktg 302, cross listed as MIS 445.